google/balloon-learning-environment/docs/index.rst

 ============================

 .. note::
-   The Balloon Learning Environment documentation is still under development.
-   Let us know if there is a page you'd like to see here!
+   We are working hard to improve the Balloon Learning Environment documentation.
+Please let us know if there is a page you'd like to see here!

 The Balloon Learning Environment (BLE) is a simulator for stratospheric balloons.
 It is designed as a challenge environment for deep reinforcement